200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-22-RouteClearance.md

 I'm working on an expanded version to publish in the near future.

 A special thanks to Dale Elvy for all his feedback and encouragement.

+## Judge Comments

+Playing soldiers in Afghanistan is quite original.
+I like the idea of the physical layout of the cards representing the road to Kandahar; it’s a neat marriage of mechanics and theme.
+It seems like the stories that come out of this one could be really intense and emotional. - [*Jason Cordova*]({{site.baseurl}}/judges)